Best Book/Article Prizes

 *Best Article of Feminist Scholarship on the Middle Ages (odd years for the preceding two year period)

 These prizes were established in 2004 as a way for the Society for Medieval Feminist Scholarship to recognize outstanding scholarly contributions.
 The annual prize alternates between best first monograph book and best published feminist medievalist article; books are considered for the prize awarded in even years (published within the two years preceding) and articles are considered for the prize awarded in odd years (published within the two years preceding).
 Submissions are considered for their relative merit to the study of women and feminist values in Medieval Studies.
-The article prize carries an award of $300US and the book a prize of $500US, which is awarded at the annual business meeting each May at the International Congress on Medieval Studies at Western Michigan University at Kalamazoo.
+The article prize carries an award of $300US and the book a prize of $500US, awarded at the annual business meeting each May at the International Congress on Medieval Studies at Western Michigan University at Kalamazoo.
 For information on the prizes, please contact the President of SMFS.

 2016 Best Book